 After negotiations, the formal Treaty of Edinburgh was signed on 6 July 1560.

-although with a heavy heart she was ready to take up her royal duties as Queen of Scotland.
+With a heavy heart she was ready to take up her royal duties as Queen of Scotland.

 History records the many difficulties Mary had over the following years but in her leisure moments, she took to Leith Links to play golf.

-However the Scots squandered a golden opportunity to drive Oliver Cromwell out of the country
+However, the Scots squandered a golden opportunity to drive Oliver Cromwell out of the country

 Cromwell’s unexpected victory at the Battle of Dunbar ensured that an English army once again overran the Scottish capital.